 Work-study funds have to be earned by working in a qualifying position.
-75% of your paycheck will come from your work-study funds, while the remaining 25% of your pay comes from your employer, so you will receive the money in your bi-weekly paycheck.
+While 75% of your paycheck will come from your work-study funds, the remaining 25% of your pay comes from your employer, so you will receive the money in your bi-weekly paycheck.

-No, your work-study funds will be given to you, as you earn them, in your bi-weekly paycheck.
-You can use this money however you want, and are not required to use it for educational purposes.
+No, your work-study funds will be given to you as you earn them in your bi-weekly paycheck.
+You can use this money however you want and are not required to use it for educational purposes.

 Some students do still qualify for work-study funding even if they did not request it on their FAFSA.
 You can check in with Student Financial Services to see if you are eligible to receive work-study funding.

-While not normally the case, due to a hiring freeze at IUPUI, currently only work-study eligible students are able to obtain an on-campus position.
+While not normally the case, due to a hiring freeze at IUPUI, currently only work-study-eligible students are able to obtain an on-campus position.
 Once the hiring freeze is lifted, all students should see an increase in campus positions to which they can apply.

 Check our home page regularly for updates regarding the hiring freeze.

-You will need a resume to apply for most jobs on JagJobs and definitely any on-campus positions.
+You will need a resume to apply for most jobs on Handshake and definitely any on-campus positions.
 Some jobs may also require additional documents, such as a cover letter, class schedule, etc. Currently, on-campus employers will also require a Financial Aid Notification (FAN) document to verify work-study eligibility.
 The quick steps to find your FAN are:

-- Click on the 2021 Aid Year for IUPUI.
+- Click on View Financial Aid and click on the 2022–2023 Aid Year for IUPUI

 Feel free to reach out to our office if you need assistance building or updating your resume or cover letter or getting your hiring documents together.

 It's never too early to get started in your job search.
-There is usually an increase in postings on JagJobs in August in preparation for the fall semester.
+There is usually an increase in postings in August in preparation for the fall semester.
 However, positions will be posted throughout the summer for the fall.

-Though we had around 4700 students working on campus last academic year, the on-campus job search is fairly competitive.
+The on-campus job search is fairly competitive.
 Students who utilize our office to assist in their job search tend to be more successful finding an on-campus position than those who do not.
 We are happy to help you as many times as you need to ensure you are successful in your job search.

-Many students feel concerned about taking on too much during their first semester, but many first year students report that working while attending classes helped them adjust to college much faster.
+Many students feel concerned about taking on too much during their first semester, but many first-year students report that working while attending classes helped them adjust to college much faster.
 Working can help you meet other students, find a routine, and learn how to manage your time more effectively.